Hacker0x01/docs.hackerone.com/docs/organizations/asset-inventory.md

 HackerOne Assets customers get access to complete Asset Inventory features to manage their attack surface as well as the testing scopes

->Note: The Asset Inventory is only viewable to organization admins or users with Asset Manager or Asset Viewer permissions.

 ![Asset Inventory page](./images/asset-inventory-1.png)

 You can choose how to group assets based on tags; by default, they are grouped by domain.
 Clicking on a group opens a detailed list of all assets under that tag.
 From there, you can edit them individually or in bulk.
 Each asset listed shows information on coverage, program, owner, and open vulnerabilities.